 What Goes Wrong with MAF Sensors

-Usually just a few minutes, though diagnosis is typically an hour of work.
+Usually just a few minutes, though the diagnosis is typically an hour of work.

 The most common failure is from a fouled sensor, which causes the engine to run lean, signs of which include low power, poor mileage, and sometimes an engine warning light.

 Yes, it’s usually simple enough.
-Knowing whether it needs replaced is more difficult, and usually not possible without some diagnostic work.
+Knowing whether it needs to be replaced is more difficult, and usually not possible without some diagnostic work.